 - Conference Call Information

-Provides archived information on conference calls conducted by the Child Development Division concerning the Early Learning field.
+Provides archived information on conference calls conducted by the Early Education and Support Division (EESD) concerning the Early Learning field.

 - No Child Left Behind

 The No Child Left Behind (NCLB) Act of 2001, the revised Elementary and Secondary Education Act, are new requirements and incentives designed to increase student and school performance.
 The law sets deadlines for states to expand the scope and frequency of student testing, revamp their accountability systems and guarantee that every teacher is qualified in their subject area.
 NCLB requires states to make demonstrable annual progress in raising the percentage of students proficient in reading and math, and in narrowing the test-score gap between advantaged and disadvantaged students.